mlange-42/arche/README.md

 Several tools for *Arche* are provided in separate modules:

-* [arche-model](https://github.com/mlange-42/arche-model) provides a wrapper around *Arche*, and some general-purpose systems.
+* [arche-model](https://github.com/mlange-42/arche-model) provides a wrapper around *Arche*, and some common systems and resources.
-It's purpose is to get started with prototyping and developing simulation models immediately.
+It's purpose is to get started with prototyping and developing simulation models immediately, focussing on the model logic.
 * [arche-pixel](https://github.com/mlange-42/arche-pixel) provides OpenGL graphics and plots for *Arche* using the [Pixel](https://github.com/faiface/pixel) game engine.

 ## Benchmarks